italobusi/actn-wdm-pluggable-modelling/draft-rokui-ccamp-actn-wdm-pluggable-modelling.md

 ## Optical Channel/OTSi

 The media side of the optical module is further divided into two functional blocks; Optical Channel/OTSi and Media Logical Channels.
-The characteristics of the Optical channel/OTSi are (See section 2.3.1 of {{ietf-impairment-yang}} and also section 3.2.4 {{G.959.1}}).
+The characteristics of the Optical channel/OTSi are (See section 2.3.1 of {{?I-D.ietf-ccamp-optical-impairment-topology-yang}} and also section 3.2.4 {{G.959.1}}).

 * This is the module interfaces facing the optical network.